rafa-smaciel/academic_hardware-software-robotic-system-version-potentiometer/README.md

 </h1>

 <h3 align="justify">
-Demonstration of electronically prototyped hardware and software aiming at the functionality of a robotic manipulator using AutoDesk TinkerCad application and C++ programming language.
+Demonstration of electronically prototyped hardware and software aiming at the functionality of a robotic manipulator using AutoDesk TinkerCad application and C programming language.
 Credits for an integrated project of the Electrical Engineering Integrator Project subject of the Electrical Engineering course at Universidade Cruzeiro do Sul.
 </h3>

 <br>